FE 'tkGooie' Utilities'PLOTtools' group

 You would see similar plots for population of gorillas,

-rhinos, elephants, giraffes, lions, tigers,
+rhinos, elephants, giraffes, lions, tigers, whales, etc.

 Small mammals like rats and mice seem to be 'hanging in there'.